 8. The non-food stops

 What I love about the Eating Prague Tours, and all Eating Europe tours, actually, is that they're not just food tours.
 I've focused on the food we had in this post, but we spent a lot of time walking around the city as well, taking in the sights and learning about its history, the evolution of Czech cuisine and the place of Czech food in Czech society.

 I can't emphasize enough how knowledgeable and passionate our guides Jan and Rob were.
 We bombarded them with questions and not only did they answer them all, they also often added some fun facts about Czechia.
 You could tell these two men are passionate about Czech food, culture and history and more than eager to share that passion with us.

 This was my third tour with Eating Europe Food Tours and a third success.
 I highly recommend booking a tour with them if you're visiting one of the cities they operate in.
 We got to try some of the best things to eat in Prague and learned a whole lot while doing so.

 Where to stay in Prague

-We spent three nights at the Hotel Prague Inn, a small hotel in the heart of the city, right by the famous Wenceslas Square.
-We had a very spacious room, an elaborate breakfast included and good working wi-fi.
-It actually was an ideal base for our trip.
+We spent three nights at the Hotel Prague Inn, a small hotel in the center of the city, right by the famous Wenceslas Square.
+We had a spacious room, an nice breakfast included and good working WiFi.
+It was a great base to explore the city from.